Affirmation and negation

 Affirmative and negative responses (specifically, though not exclusively, to questions) are often expressed using particles or words such as yes and no, where yes is the affirmative, or positive particle, and no is the negation, or negative particle.

 Basis for affirmation and negation

-Affirmation and negation are a crucial building blocks for language.
+Affirmation and negation are crucial building blocks for language.
 The presence of negation is the absence of affirmation, where affirmation functions individually.
-There are three main aspects to the concept of affirmation and negation; Cognitive, psychological and philosophical (Schopenhauers theory or Nietzschean affirmation).
+There are three main aspects to the concept of affirmation and negation; Cognitive, psychological and philosophical (Schopenhauer's theory or Nietzschean affirmation).

 Cognitive

 Negation in English is more difficult for the brain to process as it works in opposition to affirmation.
 If affirmation and negation were missing from language people would only be able to communicate through possibilities.
 The recent Reusing Inhibition for Negation (RIN) hypothesis states that there is a specific inhibitory control mechanism (one that is reused) that is needed when trying to understand negation in sentences.